 Of course, I'd ultimately encourage that once you narrow down your potential RIA custodian options based on fit and maybe some of the discussion here, to still spend time looking at their technology, at their investment options, and what you can do on their platform, to make sure that their core systems really do fit what you do, how you serve your clients, and how you want to do business.

 But again, because the core technology itself is increasingly commoditized in today's marketplace, it's really these other factors of where the firm is focused and what they're known for, that I think matters a lot in identifying the "best fit".
 Because while you can change custodians and move assets, ideally, you want to pick a platform that's not only a good fit for you now, but is likely a good fit for you in the long run as well, which means picking one that is best aligned to your model or your focus and how you do business.

 In any event, though, I hope this is helpful as some food for thought about both the four top RIA custodians, the second-tier RIA custodians, and trying to figure out which is the best RIA custodian.
 Which, as you may have gathered from the discussion, really comes down to figuring out which is the best RIA custodian for you and your particular needs in the advisory business.

 This is Office Hours with Michael Kitces, normally 1 p.m.
 East Coast time on Tuesdays, but unfortunately I was traveling yesterday and on a plane at this time, and so we're broadcasting today instead.
 Thanks for joining us, everyone, and have a great day!

 So what do you think?
 How did you choose your RIA custodian?
 What characteristics do you think are most important in a custodian?
 In what areas do you wish custodians would improve?
+Which do you think is most friendly to the startup RIA?
 Please share your thoughts in the comments below!